 20 : 40

 20 : 40 is my new independent play.
-It’s about depression and concerns Michael at ages forty and twenty.
+Currently in pre-production before an Off-West-End run in the spring of 2018, it’s about depression and concerns Michael at ages forty and twenty.
 Michael is one of those lovely, ever-optimistic people who hide their depression so as not to worry those they love.
 His story is told in a series of flashbacks that reflect on pivotal moments of his life, with both Michaels playing every character.
-I really want to bring this play to the stage in order to help raise awareness of this devastating issue and am thrilled that Alex Pearson has come on board as the producer.
+I’m hoping that the play will bring even more attention to this devastating issue.
+It’s our intention to work with charities, to hold Q&A’s after some performances and to hopefully bring on board celebrities and experts to further enhance awareness of mental health issues.

 GAY PRIDE AND NO PREJUDICE

-This is another new play that I’m looking to have staged.
+This is another new play that I hope to have staged in London and Edinburgh in 2018.
 It came about originally as a joke.
 When I was adapting Pride and Prejudice, the producer rang me and asked how things were going.
 ‘Fine’, I said, ‘I’ve changed a couple of things: Darcy and Bingley end up together and the title is now ‘Gay Pride And No Prejudice’.
-I mentioned this to several director-friends who all said ‘You simply must writer this!’.
+I mentioned this to several director-friends who all said ‘You simply must write this!’.
 It’s adapted from Austen’s beautiful novel, using an early nineteenth century style, but adds in a burgeoning love interest between Darcy and Bingley.
 Back then, of course, it’s what isn’t said that’s important.

 THE RAINBOW PLAYER

-We are re-launching my first novel (originally entitled The Last Taboo) on June 20th 2017 with a major UK-wide publicity campaign.
+The Rainbow Player is my first novel (originally entitled The Last Taboo) and was re-launched in the summer with a major UK-wide publicity campaign.
 The novel is a coming-of-age story about an England footballer who has a gay relationship.
 Please have a look on The Rainbow Player page for all the details and a link to buy it.

 I was thrilled to be asked to adapt David Walliam’s wonderful children’s novel for a national tour in 2015.